What Low HRV Means

 What Counts as Low HRV?

-Below average for age: Falling below the 10th percentile for your age group warrants attention.
-For reference: - Under 30: RMSSD below ~25ms is low - 30-50: RMSSD below ~20ms is low - Over 50: RMSSD below ~15ms is low
+That said, "low" depends on context.
+A 24-hour SDNN consistently below 50ms is associated with increased health risks, and falling below the 10th percentile for your age group is worth paying attention to.
+Rough benchmarks for RMSSD: - Under 30: below ~25ms is low - 30-50: below ~20ms is low - Over 50: below ~15ms is low

-Personal baseline drops: A sudden 20-30% drop from your 7-day average, even if still "normal," often signals something's off.
+A sudden 20-30% drop from your 7-day average, even if your absolute number looks "normal," often signals something's off.

 Common Causes of Low HRV